Course Descriptions

 Seminar: Oil & International Relations - LAWS 8320

-This seminar will address the extent to which the international community of nations is oil dependent.
-It will assess the impact, and the geo-political dangers to international relations arising from the expanding demand for scarce oil from developing as well as developed economies.
+Addresses the extent to which the international community of nations is oil dependent.
+Assesses the impact and the geopolitical dangers to international relations arising from the expanding demand for scarce oil from developing, as well as developed, economies.
+2-3 credits, letter graded.

 Seminar: Pharmaceutical Regulation - LAWS 8446